-Figure 15 and Figure 16 show the potential for CO_2 savings by building fabric measures and the respective investment needed.
+Figure 13 and Figure 14 show the potential for $CO_2$ savings by building fabric measures and the respective investment needed.
 The interventions are grouped by type into: increasing wall or loft insulation; better glazing; or a number of other measures.
-Wall insulation has by far the most potential for emission reductions but also the highest associated cost accounting for just over 60% of the potential savings and 65% of the investment needed.
+Wall insulation has by far the most potential for emission reductions but also the highest associated cost accounting for just over 64% of the potential savings and 79% of the investment needed.
 Various levels of loft insulation and changes in glazing follow in terms of the carbon reduction potential, while a number of other measures such as DIY floor insulation and improvements in air tightness also make a small cost effective contribution.

-Figure 15: CO2 emission savings broken down by type of building fabric measure for each LA.
+Figure 13: CO2 emission savings broken down by type of building fabric measure for each local authority.

-Figure 16: Investment needed by 2022 in each area of building fabric measures per LA.
+Figure 14: Investment needed by 2022 in each area of building fabric measures per local authority

-Note that the trend in both the emission reduction potential and the necessary investment does not always correlate with the relative size of the LA as provided in Figure 7(a).
+Note that the trend in both the emission reduction potential and the necessary investment does not always correlate with the relative size of the local authority as provided in Figure 7(a).
 This is due to the differences in the residential stock in each location as recorded in the HEED, and the difference in fuel mix, which is reflected in the calculations.

-Figure 17(a) gives an indication of the number of cost-effective building fabric interventions necessary to achieve the emission reduction levels shown in Figure 15, while Figure 17 (b) shows the reduction in measures that can be retrofitted cost-effectively under a low fuel cost scenario.
-In the high fuel cost scenario over 186 thousand properties in the Cardiff city region could benefit from cost-effective improvements in loft insulation by 2017.
-This is reduced to fewer than 109 thousand interventions if low fuel costs are assumed.
-Solid wall insulation does not feature in a low fuel cost scenario and glazing measures are also substantially reduced.
+Figure 15(a) gives an indication of the number of cost-effective building fabric interventions necessary to achieve the emission reduction levels shown in Figure 13, while Figure 15 (b) shows the reduction in measures that can be retrofitted cost-effectively under a low fuel cost scenario.
+In the high fuel cost scenario almost 280 thousand properties in the Welsh local authorities could benefit from cost-effective improvements in loft insulation by 2017.
+This is reduced to fewer than 144 thousand interventions if low fuel costs are assumed.
+Solid wall insulation does not feature in a low fuel cost scenario, while loft insulation and glazing measures are also substantially reduced, as it is no more cost effective to pursue them to best practice levels.
 Conversely, cavity wall insulation and the remaining building fabric measures examined are not affected by the magnitude of change in fuel cost between the two scenarios.